numpy/numpy/doc/source/reference/c-api/array.rst

     have an ``axis`` argument.
 This macro may be passed for ``axis=None``.

     .. note::
-        This macro is a NumPy version dependent at runtime.
+        This macro is NumPy version dependent at runtime.

 Miscellaneous Macros